josojo/smarthammer/README.md

 # Smart Hammer

-This repo contains the code to run a smart hammer that tries to prove lean code.
+This repo contains code for a smart hammer that tries to prove Lean code.

-The main idea of this code is to create a for any theorem to prove many hypthesis and substatements, that we then either find true or false.
-We will continue adding new hpythesis and substatements, until a proof becomes obvious from the hypthesises.
+The main idea of this code is to create, for any theorem, many hypotheses and substatements that we then either prove true or false.
+We will continue adding new hypotheses and substatements until a proof becomes obvious from the hypotheses.

 Current performance against miniF2F: